orsonteodoro/psdoom-ng1/README.md

 For that, you only need to override these environment variables:

- * PSDOOMPSCMD List the processes.
+ * PSDOOM_NG_PS_CMD List the processes.
 The command must print one space separated line per process with the format: `<user> <pid> <processname> <is_daemon=[1|0]>`
 ```bash
     keymon 29 web4 1